mtrevisan/Boxon/README.md

 <a name="changelog-3.1.1"></a>
 ### version 3.1.1 - 20240229

-- fix error on annotating with @Skip at the end of the POJO
+- Fixed an error if annotating with @Skip as the last a of the POJO

 <a name="changelog-3.1.0"></a>
 ### version 3.1.0 - 20240228